Expanded Recall: Skip Hop expands recall on Tuo Convertible High Chairs

 Consumers should immediately stop using the recalled high chairs and contact Skip Hop for a full refund or an e-gift card of comparable value.

-Consumers can contact Skip Hop toll-free at 888-282-4674 from 9 a.m. to 5 p.m.
-ET Monday through Friday, or online at skiphop.com and click on "Recalls" for more information.
+Consumers can contact Skip Hop toll-free at 1-888-282-4674, from 9 a.m. to 5 p.m.
+ET Monday through Friday, or visit the company's website and complete the Product Refund Form.